Humban

 Humban (𒀭𒃲𒈨𒌍, dhu-um-ban, also dhu-ban, Huban) was an Elamite god.
 He is already attested in the earliest sources preserving information about Elamite religion, but seemingly only grew in importance in the neo-Elamite period, in which many kings had theophoric names invoking him.
 He was connected with the concept of kitin, or divine protection.

 Due to his role in religion of the neo-Elamite person, he was also worshiped by the earliest Persian rulers from the Achaemenid dynasty, as indicated by the Persepolis Administrative Archives, where he is mentioned more often even than Ahura Mazda.

 Character

-It is likely that while in the west of Elam Inshushinak was regarded as the main god, further east the position of Humban was higher.
-At the same time, with the exception of texts from the Acheamenid period, Humban does not appear in sources from further east than Izeh in Khuzestan.
-According to Wouter Henkelman, such evidence indicates that what is referred to as "Elamite religion" in scholarship was most likely a "patchwork of local traditions."
+It is likely that while in the west of Elam Inshushinak was regarded as the head of the pantheon, further east the position of Humban was higher.
+At the same time, with the exception of documents from the Acheamenid period, Humban does not appear in texts discovered further east than Izeh in Khuzestan.
+According to Wouter Henkelman, this indicates that what is referred to as "Elamite religion" in scholarship was most likely a "patchwork of local traditions".